Procurement Policy

 2. Scope, Roles and Responsibilities

-The Procurement Board is responsible for reviewing the progress of procurement activities against the procurement plan, reviewing and approving Procurement Stage reports for all High Risk tenders and FTS (including mini-competition exercises) and monitoring the outcomes in terms of the procurement performance targets.
-The Board is chaired by the Executive Director Finance and Strategy.
-In exceptional circumstances, the Procurement Board may review Procurement Stage Reports electronically.
+The Procurement Board is responsible for reviewing the progress of procurement activities against the procurement plan, reviewing and approving Procurement Stage reports for all High-Risk tenders and ‘Covered Procurements’ as defined in Annex 1 (including mini-competition exercises) and monitoring the outcomes in terms of the procurement performance targets.

 The Procurement Team will provide a procurement framework, advice and assistance, training and support to enable the Sponsor and Lead to undertake effective procurement activities.